 What is RIDDOR?

-- The accident causes a specific injury.
+- An accident that causes a specific injury.

-- The injury is of a reportable nature.
+- An injury that's of reportable nature.

 Why is RIDDOR important?

 Workplace accidents can happen in any environment, not just in construction or warehousing.
 That's why RIDDOR focuses on health and safety compliance in overall sectors (like offices, hospitality, and commercial workplaces).

 Under RIDDOR, some of the common accidents reported include:

 - Injury from improper lifting equipment (also known as 'manual handling').

 - Slips, trips, and falls.

 - Unintended collision from moving, flying, or falling objects.

 - Physical violence.